Best Mitre Saw - UK 2020

 What Types of Woodworking Cut Can a Mitre Saw Do?

 If you are in doubt as to what cuts you can do with a mitre saw, then we have explained these just below.

 These cuts are explained in more detail in the video below.

 Video - How to Use a Mitre Saw?

 We found this useful video, which explains how to use a mitre saw properly.
 The chap explains all the important basics, and important features of using a mitre saw.

 Important Features to Consider, When Buying a New Mitre Saw

-If you plan on spending around £150-200 on a good quality mitre saw, then personally, I consider that to be a big investment.
+If you plan on spending around £250-400 on a good quality mitre saw, then personally, we consider that to be a big investment.
 That said, if you plan on doing a big project or a house renovation, buying a mitre saw is a very good investment.

 These saws when properly set up and used, can save you a fortune in time, and also avoid what would otherwise be a frustrating tasks.
-I have used one to build a deck, on shed foundations and the shed construction, renovating rooms and other woodworking tasks.
+We have used these to build decks, shed foundations and shed construction, renovating rooms and other woodworking tasks.

 If you own one of these, then they do the work of a circular saw, and much more besides.
 When you buy a sliding mitre saw, then you have a great and very useful power tool, at your disposal.